Tomas-M/VoteCoin-wallet/README.md

-# VoteCoin wallet
+# VoteCoin GUI wallet

-Warning: this is a pre-alpha development tree of VoteCoin wallet.
+Warning: this is a pre-alpha development tree of VoteCoin GUI wallet for Windows.
 Things are expected to be broken.
 Use at your own risk.

 # How to start: